beltscommunications/Belts-Communications-Inc/README.md

 ## Belts Communications Inc.

-We are leaders in infractructure technologies, we handle network, cabling, fiber, coaxial, to just name a few.
-We have over 30 years of experience in the industry!
+We are leaders in infractructure technologies, we handle networking, cabling, fiber, coaxial, just to name a few.
+We have over 30 years of experience in the industry.

 President: Jose Beltran

 Mobile: 323-819-3111

+Email: jbeltran@beltscommunications.com

+Administrator: Ramon Cruz

+Mobile: 323-547-6765

-Email: jbetran@beltscommunication.com
+Email: rcruz@beltscommications.com